Where Does Bathroom Vent Go? – You Should Know This

-You can have the bathroom vents run from the attic through the sidewalls and outdoors.
+You can have the bathroom vents run to the attic or through the sidewalls and outdoors.
 Another way is to fix it through the roof or the soffit.
 But you have to ensure your bathroom vent goes outdoors.

 Your bathroom is one of the rooms that’s prone to experience constant moisture all day long.
 High moisture levels make it stay damp if there’s no good airflow.
-So, you need to install fans to improve the airflow and enable the room to stay fresh, odorless, and neat.
+So, you need to install vents and bathroom extractor fans to improve the airflow and enable the room to stay fresh, odorless, and mold-free.

 If you want the fan to work effectively, you’ve got to install it closer to the source of humidity/moisture.
-The fan’s vent will also help do away with smoke and other hazardous fumes or chemicals from the bathing/cleaning agents.
+The fan’s vent will also help do away with hazardous fumes or chemicals from the bathing/cleaning agents.

 The best thing about bathroom fans is that they work quietly, making them suitable for indoor use.
-They are also power-efficient and help beautify the space.
-But the great question which arises when you opt to install bathroom fans is where the vent goes.
+They are also power-efficient, but the great question that arises when you opt to install bathroom fans is,

 Installing Vent on The Wall

 If you opt to install a wall-mounted fan in your bathroom, the vent has to be through the walls.
+This is a more invasive but simpler way to vent your bathroom.
 You can install such a fan on the exterior or interior wall, though it’s impossible to use it in a bathroom with a cathedral ceiling.
-The vent needs to be outside the wall depending on the fan’s location.
+The vent needs to be outside the wall, depending on the fan’s location.
 You can decide to make long or short ductwork according to the situation to prevent leakages.

 You can also consider having the ductwork pass through the exterior wall.
 If you opt for this, you will vent the fan directly from the outside wall, and it helps reduce your workload.